Things To Do in Southern California With Kids

 Be sure to check out my first timer’s guide to Universal Studios Hollywood for all the helpful touring tips.
 Purchase discounted Universal Studios Hollywood tickets from Get Away Today, my travel partner.

 Visit Mission San Juan Capistrano, the legendary location where the swallows return each year.
 These birds migrate 6,000 miles from Goya, Argentina to San Juan Capistrano in large groups, arriving every March 19th.
 Founded nearly 200 hundred years ago, guests visiting the Mission San Juan Capistrano can still see the chapel where Saint Junipero Serra celebrated Mass.
 Hands-on activities like basket weaving, art and both audio and guided tours are engaging for older children.
 There are also 10-acres of beautiful gardens and fountains for little ones who just want to be outdoors.

 SoCal Insider Tip: There are a number of businesses occupying historic buildings around the Mission, including several museums that offer more details on the heritage of the area.

-For more information on what to do in Orange County, be sure to download the Buena Park travel guide stuffed with tips, transportation, maps and special event information.
+For more information on what to do in Los Angeles and Orange County, be sure to download the Buena Park travel guide stuffed with tips, transportation, maps and special event information.
 There are some great ideas for things to do in Southern California with kids!